RupakQuestDot/backend-service/README.md

 1. `body-parser` - The **body parser** middleware is especially **used** to extract the **body** from the incoming requests.
 In short, it extracts the data out of the request headers like the form data, etc,.
 It provides four modules to **parse** different types of data including, JSON **body parser**.
 3. `multer` - **Multer** is a node. js middleware for handling multipart/form-data , which is primarily **used** for uploading files.
 4. `morgan`- **Morgan** is a HTTP request logger middleware for **Node**. **js**. **It** simplifies the process of logging requests to your application. **You** might think of **Morgan** as a helper that generates request logs.

+### Testing
+Use Postman as GUI tool to test the api end points.